Sunrise Photography Tips to Capture Stunning Images

 A good photo begins with understanding the subject.
 The best way to get to know the scene you want to photograph at sunrise is to scout the location.
 This pre-planning is especially important for sunrise photography.

 Which direction will the sun rise?
 Is there an unobstructed view of the horizon or the view where the sun will rise?
 Is there an element in the landscape to create interest?

-The sunrise photo above includes wonderful white-rimmed canyons and the sunrise image below includes Mesa Arch, both found at Canyonlands National Park Island in the Sky.
+There are two amazing Canyonlands Island in the Sky sunrise photo spots.
+The sunrise photo above includes wonderful white-rimmed canyons and the sunrise image below includes Mesa Arch.

-Is there an interesting subject the sun will illuminate when it rises?
-Beautiful sunrise pictures do not need to include the sun.
-The subjects in the photo below pop because the rays at sunrise light up the arch and window found when capturing Arches National Park photography.
+The subjects in the photo below pop because the rays at sunrise light up the arch and window found when capturing Arches National Park sunrise photos.

 It’s ideal if you can visit the location during the day prior to taking the sunrise photos.
 If you can’t visit in person, find images of the area so you can ‘see’ the various elements at the location in order to plan your shots.